mir-dataset-loaders/mirdata/CONTRIBUTING.md

 To add a new dataset loader you should:

 1. Create a script in `scripts/`, e.g. `make_my_dataset_index.py`, which generates an index file.
 (See below for what an index file is)
-2. Run the script on the canonical version of the dataset and save the index in `mirdata/indexes/` e.g. `my_dataset_index.json`.
+2. Run the script on the canonical version of the dataset and save the index in `mirdata/datasets/indexes/` e.g. `my_dataset_index.json`.
 (Also see below for what we mean by "canonical")
-3. Create a module in mirdata, e.g. `mirdata/my_dataset.py`
+3. Create a module in mirdata, e.g. `mirdata/datasets/my_dataset.py`
 4. Create tests for your loader in `tests/`, e.g. `test_my_dataset.py`
-5. Add your module to `docs/source/mirdata.rst` and `docs/source/datasets.rst`
+5. Add your module to `docs/source/mirdata.rst` and `docs/source/datasets.rst`  (you can check that this was done correctly by clicking on the readthedocs check when you open a Pull Request)
-6. Add the module to `mirdata/__init__.py`
+6. Add the module name to `DATASETS` in `mirdata/__init__.py`
 7. Add the module to the list in the `README.md` file, section `Currently supported datasets`
+8. Run `pytest -s tests/test_full_dataset.py --local --dataset my_dataset` and make sure the tests all pass.
+See the tests section below for details.

 If your dataset **is not fully downloadable** there are two extra steps you should follow:
 1. Contacting the mirdata organizers by opening an issue or PR so we can discuss how to proceed with the closed dataset.